networknt/light-doc/content/en/architecture/security.md

 ## Design Principal

-OAuth 2.0 is the de facto standard for API security, and we are following it as close as possible.
-However, OAuth 2.0 was written for web services, not Microservices and there is no coverage for service to service invocation.
+OAuth 2.0 is the de facto standard for API security, and we are following it as closely as possible.
+However, OAuth 2.0 was written for web services, not microservices, and there is no coverage for service to service invocation.
 The solution is to add more functionalities when OAuth 2.0 is not enough.

 ## Distributed JWT Verification